Frequently Asked Questions

 Are you associated with the artist’s Estate?

 Yes, we are!
 We’re thrilled to announce that the Boggz Project is officially advising the Estate of J.S.G.
 Boggs on the release of their first NFTs.
-Please visit the Estate’s website for more details about this and future drops.
+Please visit the Estate’s website for more details.

 What exactly am I buying — a computer file?